drone/docs/content/pipeline/scripting/jsonnet.md

 # Usage

 <div class="alert">
-In order to use Jsonnet configuration files your system administrator must enable Jsonnet support for your Drone server.
+In order to use Jsonnet configuration files your system administrator must <a href="{{< relref "server/reference/drone-jsonnet-enabled.md" >}}">enable</a> Jsonnet support for your Drone server.
 </div>

 You can use Jsonnet for an individual project by creating a `.drone.jsonnet` file in the root of your git repository.
 Then update your repository configuration file accordingly, from your repository settings screen.